A0M0305/AdvDatabaseProject_CRUD/README.md

 - The controller mediates between the model and view
     - Model folder contains the MongoDB data.
 This will perform the data validation, process data, create mongo scheme
     - Controller folder will deal with the user request for resources from the server.
 This will contain the functions for the resources needed

+Run project
+- Type on terminal "npm start".
+- This will kick start nodemon and you will have a link to the localhost page 5033.
+- press ctrl and rightclick to open up the webpage